-- No headgear, hoods, or sunglasses worn in the building. - Open toe shoes, flip flops, or sandals are not permitted. - No writing, logos, or images that are inappropriate for school
+- No headgear, hoods, or sunglasses worn in the building. - Shoes must be appropriate for all planned activities at school - No writing, logos, or images that are inappropriate for school

-When there is an announced Dress Down day and the student qualifies, he/she must comply with the regular WCPSS dress requirements.
+When there is an announced Dress Down day and the student qualifies, he/she must comply with WCPSS dress requirements.